Valentine’s Day is traditionally a holiday meant for couples, but it is also the perfect time to celebrate the love of your entire family.

 I have the best memories of Valentine’s Day as a child.
 I came down to breakfast on Valentine’s Day morning to find candy and a card from my parents.
 I always wanted my own children to have similar memories.

 Creating a family tradition is a great way to celebrate your family’s love for each other.
-Pick one (or several) of these simple, yet meaningful traditions to start with your family this year.
+Pick one (or several) of these simple, yet meaningful Valentine’s Day family traditions to start this year.

-Simple Valentine’s Day Traditions to Start with your Family This Year
+Simple Valentine’s Day Family Traditions to Start This Year

 Love Scavenger Hunt – Cut out hearts from construction paper, choosing a different color of construction paper for each family member.
 On each heart write something you love about that family member.
 Hide the hearts in the house for a fun scavenger hunt.